 In old American folklore, the snallygaster is a bird/reptile chimera monster.
 This mountain monster is thought to originate from superstitions brought to the country by early German immigrants.
 Early sightings connect the snallygaster with Maryland, especially the South Mountain and the Middletown Valley.

 Early accounts in the 1700s describe the German immigrant community being terrorized by a monster called a Schneller Geist, which means quick ghost in German.
-Older folklore describes it as a half-bord with siren-like features and a metallic beak with razor-sharp teeth!
+Older folklore describes it as a half-bird with siren-like features and a metallic beak with razor-sharp teeth!
 It was said to swoop silently through the sky to carry away victims.

 The earliest tales claim that this flying monster sucked the blood of its victims.
 Seven-pointed stars were used to keep the snallygaster at bay and were often painted onto barns.
 It has been thought that this legendary monster was resurrected in the 19th century to scare freed slaves.

-The first time this mountain monster appeared in print was in 1909, where local restaurants reported a beast with “enormous wings, a long-pointed bill, claws like steel hooks, and an eye in the center of its forehead.”
-This story gained a huge amount of publicity, a reward was even offered, but it was later revealed to be part of a hoax perpetrated by Middletown Valley Register editor George C. Rhoderick and reporter Ralph S. Wolfe to increase readership.
+The first time this mountain monster appeared in print was in 1909, where local newspapers reported a beast with “enormous wings, a long-pointed bill, claws like steel hooks, and an eye in the center of its forehead.”
+This story gained a huge amount of publicity, and a reward was even offered, but it was later revealed to be part of a hoax perpetrated by Middletown Valley Register editor George C. Rhoderick and reporter Ralph S. Wolfe to increase readership.

 Flatwoods Monster

-When heading on the main road, you will see a sign that reads “Welcome to Flatwoods: Home of the Green Monster.”
+When heading into town on the main road, you will see a sign that reads “Welcome to Flatwoods: Home of the Green Monster.”
 No one knows if this UFO sighting was real or not, but it has become a strong part of folklore around the Appalachians.

 Slide Rock Bolter

 The slide rock bolter is a fearsome creature who slides down steep slopes and eats everything in its path.
-The tales of this mountain monster comes from lumberjacks in the 19th and 20th century.
+The tales of this mountain monster come from lumberjacks in the 19th and 20th century.
 This beast lives in the mountains of Colorado and has been described as having a big head and big mouth, little eyes, and a dolphin-like tail with grab hooks.

 Stories have changed depending on the family and location of the tale.
 This mountain monster is depicted to be as big as a blue whale yet manages to use woodland to camouflage itself.
 The colour is usually described as either brown or grey, but contrasting statements describe the monster as being either filled with scraggy, brush-like growths and a flat rock-like creature.